josefsbreakfast/Polaris-Protocol/🦆_Digital_Disruption/🛰️_OSINT_Field_Operations/🍉_Academic_Liberty/🧩_diaspora_repetition_and_trauma_informed_duty.md

 ---

 ## 🏮 Footer
-*Diaspora Repetition & Trauma-Informed Duty* documents how campus responses can inadvertently **reproduce the optics of occupation**, causing **predictable harm** to students with Palestinian ties while also requiring care for Israeli students.
+*🧩 Diaspora Repetition & Trauma-Informed Duty* documents how campus responses can inadvertently **reproduce the optics of occupation**, causing **predictable harm** to students with Palestinian ties while also requiring care for Israeli students.
 The test is not motive but **foreseeability and proportionality** under equality and safeguarding duties.

 *Survivor authorship is sovereign.
 Containment is never neutral.*

+_Last updated: 2025-10-28_